-This prospectus contains forward-looking statements, including statements about the parties' ability to close the Business Combination, the anticipated benefits of the Business Combination, and the financial condition, results of operations, earnings outlook and prospects of ROCH, ParentCo and/or PCT and may include statements for the period following the consummation of the Business Combination.
-Forward-looking statements appear in a number of places in this prospectus, including, without limitation, in the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations' and "Description of PCT Business."
+This prospectus contains forward-looking statements, including statements about the anticipated benefits of the Business Combination, and the financial condition, results of operations, earnings outlook and prospects of ROCH, ParentCo and/or PCT and may include statements for the period following the consummation of the Business Combination.
+Forward-looking statements appear in a number of places in this prospectus, including, without limitation, in the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Description of PCT Business."
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.
+Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "possible," "possible," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.